 You can limit the number of active requests your users can submit at one time.
-Set universal and status-based request limits in the Customization Manager.
-Set individual request limits for users on the User Information Form.
+Universal and status-based request limits are set in the Customization Manager and individual request limits for users are set on the User Information Form.
 If configured to display, a notice appears at the top of the user's web pages indicating the number of active requests and the number of allowed requests.
 When a user has reached the set limit for requests and attempts to place another request from the web, a notice appears on the request form informing the user that the request limit has been reached, and the request cannot be submitted.

 If a request is sent to a custom queue that is based on the state of a queue that is configured to be used in request limits, (for instance, an "Awaiting My Processing" custom queue created from "Awaiting Request Processing"), the DLL will count the request based on Awaiting Request Processing.